By The CSI Group, The CSI Group

 According to Gong, sales calls using social proof techniques actually had 22% lower closing rates than those without.
 It's an interesting statistic when compared to how well social proof works in the context of marketing content, but it really boils down to just that—context.

 When utilizing social proof, you have to know the audience that you’re trying to attract.
-Human beings are tribal creatures, and when we see people with whom we share a lot of the same circumstances, there is a bond at some level.
+Human beings are tribal creatures, and when we see people with whom we share a lot of the same circumstances, we feel a connection that can influence the decision-making process.

 To that end, buyers have to feel as though they belong to the same “tribe” as those you mention, or the social proof backfires.
 In the case of Orlob's failed sales call, the prospect's response says it all: “I don’t care if Google is your customer.
 We’re nothing like them.”